-As with most things in life, the process of identifying insects is largely based on simple observation.
+As with most things in our world, the process of identifying insects is largely based on simple observation.
 The process essentially involves the observer going about collecting the information, reviewing said information - perhaps comparing it to other field notes - and, finally, delivering a "verdict".
 Of course one of the major prerequisites of observing insects is an inherent respect for what they do within our ecosystem.
 With this respect, you can go about appreciating the finer points of an insect's existence.

 If you are an "insect hunter" - someone out to enjoy and observe the interesting habits of insects - there are three basic research items to consider about your subject: